LeeChasel/github_issue_management/README.md

 - Due to next.js new routing and [colocation](https://beta.nextjs.org/docs/routing/fundamentals#colocation), no need to use components folder to store components as before.
 - By using [next-auth.d.ts](types/next-auth.d.ts) and [[...nextauth].js](pages/api/auth/%5B...nextauth%5D.ts) to get access token from login session on server, then use it to fetch data.
 - Since the components of the issue list page are all interactive, all components are client components.
 But issue detail page is mostly static content, so most components of this page are server component( fetch data on server side )
+- When I want to use server component or client component in server component, an unknown error will occur, so I use client component **Home** to wrap the other component to avoid error.

 # How To Use